• Skip to primary navigation

 What are Pink Apples

-Regardless of the exact shade, these apples will delight with their surprisingly pretty pink flesh inside.
+Regardless of the exact hue, these apples surprise and delight with their pretty pink centers, hiding under otherwise ordinary-looking skins.

 Varieties of Pink Apples